CiscoTestAutomation/genieparser/changelog/undistributed.rst

         * Moved show command 'show vpn-sessiondb' into this class
     * Updated ShowVpnSessiondbSuper:
         * Added keys to the schema
+        * Updated regex to support output in show vpn-sessiondb anyconnect

 * IOSXE
     * Updated ShowMplsForwardingTable: